 Register for Internship Credit

-Students have the opportunity to obtain transcript notation (the organization name will be listed right on the transcript) or notation plus one academic credit hour for internships conducted throughout the year (Fall, Jan Plan, Spring, Summer) up to a maximum of three credits toward the 128 credits required for graduation and in total if credits exceed 128.
+Students have the opportunity to obtain transcript notation (the organization name will be listed right on the transcript) or notation plus one academic credit hour for internships conducted throughout the year (Fall, Jan Plan, Spring, Summer) up to a maximum of three credits toward the 128 credits required for graduation.

 You first need to find a Colby faculty member and ask them to be your sponsor.
 Your sponsor can be someone who is comfortable evaluating your internship experience, even outside of their discipline area.
 This decision is at the discretion of the faculty member.